lordblendi/design-toolbox-selector/docs/readme.md

 This component is using a main and a plugin CSS files.
 The main contains the basic design, and the plugin contains some extra design in case of drag-n-drop functionality.

+## HTML structure

+The Design documentation was built in Jekyll using SASS and Liquid.

+- Structure for the unit with comments in Jekyll can be found [here](https://github.com/tenforce/design-toolbox-selector/blob/master/docs/_includes/components/toolbox-unit.html).
+- Structure for the selector with comments in Jekyll can be found [here](https://github.com/tenforce/design-toolbox-selector/blob/master/docs/_includes/components/toolbox-selector.html).

 ## Usage
 ### Links to CSS files
 - main CSS